Patrick A. Bolger

 Teaching Philosophy

-We should foster learning through student-centred teaching, where the instructor acts more as a mentor and facilitator than as a lecturer.
+We should foster learning through student-centered teaching, where the instructor acts more as a mentor and facilitator than as a lecturer.
 In my opinion, the best learning, be it at the undergraduate or graduate level, takes place through active learning as students work on projects tailored to their own interests.

 That said, it has been a challenge to implement this kind of learning in the large modules (courses in the US and Canada) that I have often taught (i.e., 100-300 students).
 Nonetheless, it was fairly easy to do in the lab sections of my statistics modules at Texas A&M. In small groups, my students would develop their own surveys in Google Forms, collect data, and then analyse it for their individual IMRaD papers (see here for a description of the labs in my most recent syllabus for that module).
-Student-centred learning is also difficult to implement in statistics modules in general, where students often need explicit instructor help in order to understand the material.
-But carefully planned small-group projects go a long way in centring the student in the module.
+Student-centered learning is also difficult to implement in statistics modules in general, where students often need explicit instructor help in order to understand the material.
+But carefully planned small-group projects go a long way in centering the student in the module.

 Teaching Experience